 Operating NVIDIA SHARP with PKeys

-Remember to ensure the membership bit is properly set, which entails setting both bit 0x8000 and the corresponding pkey value at all times.

-SHARP enables dynamic declaration of PKeys when operating from the UFM management host.
+SHARP, when operating from the UFM management host, enables dynamic declaration of PKeys.

-This feature is facilitated by the enable_sharp_allocation config parameter mentioned in the SHARP Reservation section.
-Configuring SHARP to operate in reservation mode via the UFM config file allows UFM to relay PKeys information to SHARP.
+This feature is facilitated by the reservation_mode config parameter mentioned in SHARP Application Awareness section.
+Configuring SHARP to operate in reservation_mode via the UFM config file allows UFM to relay PKeys information to SHARP.

 To enable this functionality, make sure to set the following parameter in the UFM gv.cfg file: